Jon-AtAWS/opensearch-ml-quickstart/README.md

 Please note that you need to comment out some model type or host type if you have not specified all the copnfigs under `src/config`.

 # Troubleshooting

+## is_datetime_or_timedelta

+See also (this GitHub issue)[https://github.com/opensearch-project/opensearch-py-ml/issues/263]

+Opensearch-py-ml requires pandas, which in turn requires this function.
+OpenSearch-ml-quickstart requires pandas version 2.0.3, and Python 3.10 (lower versions might also work).
+You can use (Anaconda)[https://www.anaconda.com/] to create a Python 3.10 environment, and then use that to create your virtual environment.

 ## Documents not appearing in your index